 Please note that some of the behaviors of the demux block may be unexpected – we have highlighted them in bold.
 We are not specifying here several important behaviors related to queue size, arbitration and timing, which also influence the packet processing.

 The arrow shown between the arbiter and demux blocks represents an additional information flow between arbiter and demux: the packet being processed as well as the offset within the packet where parsing ended (i.e., the start of the packet payload).

+Available extern blocks

+The simple architecture provides an incremental checksum extern block, called Checksum16.
+The checksum unit has three methods:

+clear() – prepares the unit for a new computation

+update<T>(in T data) – add some data to be checksummed.
+The data must be either a bit-string, a header-typed value, or a struct containing such values.
+The fields in the header/struct are concatenated in the order they appear in the type declaration.

+get() – returns the 16-bit one’s complement checksum.
+When this function is invoked the checksum unit must have been “added” an integral number of bytes of data.

 A complete program for the Simple Switch

 Here we provide a complete P4 program performing L2/L3 forwarding for IPv4 packets for the Simple Switch.
 This program does not take advantage of some features of the switch: e.g. recirculation.
 The details of many constructs will be explained throughout the document.
-The goal of this section is to provide an introduction to the language.

 Figure 7: Diagram of the match-action pipeline expressed by the SS P4 program.